srikanthmekala500/DSA-in-JavaScript/JavaScriptTHEORY.md

    The BigInt data type in javascript is used to represent numeric values that exceed the largest safe integer limit.
 It is basically used to represent
      numbers greater than
 The **JavaScript ES6 introduced a new primitive data type called Symbol**.
 Symbols are immutable (cannot be changed) and are unique.
-For example, **Primitive Data Types:** They can hold a single simple value.
-String, Number, BigInt, Boolean, undefined, null, and Symbol are primitive data types.
-**Non-Primitive Data Types: **They can hold multiple values.
-Objects are non-primitive data types.
+For example,

 ```javascript
 // two symbols with the same description
 const value1 = Symbol('hello');